yangfcm/algorithm-csharp/readme.md

 `/Ds/LinkedList`

-1. Implement a linked list - `MyLinkedList.js`
+1. Implement a linked list - `MyLinkedList.cs`
-2. Get the middle node of a linked list - `MidPoint.js`
+2. Get the middle node of a linked list - `MidPoint.cs`
-3. Check if a linked list is circular - `Circular.js`
+3. Check if a linked list is circular - `Circular.cs`
-4. Return the nth(starting at 0) node from the tail in a linked list - `SearchFromLast.js`
+4. Return the nth(starting at 0) node from the tail in a linked list - `SearchFromLast.cs`
-5. Remove duplicates from an unsorted linked list - `RemoveDuplicate.js`
+5. Remove duplicates from an unsorted linked list - `RemoveDuplicate.cs`
-6. Partition a linked list - `Partition.js`
+6. Partition a linked list - `Partition.cs`
-7. Sum two linked list - `SumLists.js`
+7. Sum two linked list - `SumLists.cs`

 `/Ds/StackQueue`

 1. Implement Queue class's Enqueue(), Dequeue() and Peek() method ONLY using two Stacks - `QueueFromStack.cs`
 2. "Weave" two queues - `Weave.cs`
-3. Get the minimum number in a stack - `GetMin.js`
+3. Get the minimum number in a stack - `GetMin.cs`
-4. Sort a stack - `SortStack.js`
+4. Sort a stack - `SortStack.cs`
-5. Implement an animal queue - `AnimalQueue.js`
+5. Implement an animal queue - `AnimalQueue.cs`
-6. Implement a stack of plates - `SetOfStacks.js`
+6. Implement a stack of plates - `SetOfStacks.cs`

 `/Ds/Tree`